BunsDev/chainlink-vault-ERC4626/STIPS.md

 4. **Custody Solution B** - User Funds on Destination Chain are in a seperate vault that users can withdraw from (much more complicated but possible with CCIP I think)
 5. **Locking Option** - Vault is locked during bridging and swapping sequence to protect against attacks

+### High Level Design Plan
-_summarize the final design you went for here and why_
+_summarize the final design you went for here and why_ The chosen design will use CCIP as the underlying messaging protocol.
+As there are a limited number of tokens enabled for the protocol to date, CCIP-BnM will be used as Asset A on the source chain vault, and that will be bridged to

 ## Timeline